Tate Westbrook: Career

 Westbrook's initial sea tours were in USS Hawes (FFG-53) as Communications Officer, Ordnance Officer and Weapons Control Officer, and included combat action in Operation Desert Shield and Operation Desert Storm.
 In 1993, he resigned from active duty to pursue a career as a small business entrepreneur in Charleston, South Carolina, during which time he also achieved a U.S. Coast Guard Merchant Master's license.
 He returned to active duty in 1997 and eventually served as Combat Systems Officer in USS O'Brien (DD-975), then later served as the commissioning Combat Systems Officer in USS McCampbell (DDG-85).

 He then served at the Missile Defense Agency as the Aegis Ballistic Missile Defense Program Support Officer in 2003, and as the Missile Defense Agency's liaison to the United States House Appropriations Subcommittee on Defense from 2004 through 2005.
 He then served as Executive Officer in USS Laboon (DDG-58), one of the three ships of the first Atlantic Fleet Destroyer Sea Swap experiment.

 In 2007, he was one of the 30 selected as National Finalists in the White House Fellows program.
 He represented the Navy as a 2008-2009 Fellow in the Massachusetts Institute of Technology Seminar XXI program.

+Westbrook was the first "plankowner" Commanding Officer in USS SPRUANCE (DDG 111) built at General Dynamics Bath Iron Works, in Bath, Maine.
+Following the ship's commissioning in Key West, Florida, Westbrook brought the ship to its first home port, Naval Station San Diego, where SPRUANCE joined the Little Beavers of Destroyer Squadron 23.

-Westbrook commanded the Navy task force that launched the 2017 Shayrat missile strike in response to the Khan Shaykhun chemical attack in Syria.
+As Commodore of permanent Task Force 65, Westbrook commanded the Navy task force that launched the 2017 Shayrat missile strike in response to the Khan Shaykhun chemical attack in Syria.

+Westbrook, a certified defense financial manager completed a 28-year Navy career as Director of the office of Budget Programming Integration (OPNAV N801), known in Pentagon parlance as "The Bullpen."
+Westbrook retired from active duty in June 2021.